datareel/datareel/load_balancer/README.txt

 ------------------------
 Each of the setting below are set in the [LBSERVER] global section in your DRLB server configuration file.

+To listen on a single Ethernet interface:

+[LBSERVER]
+...
+listen_ip_addr = 192.168.122.1

+The default is to listen on all interfaces.

 To change the maximum number of back logged connections, set the somaxconn parameter based on the kernel setting: